 Sign Up: The outing is announced and placed on the troop activity calendar.
-The expectation is that all participants sign up for the activity two weeks prior to the activity date so that the participation is known and planning can take place.
+The expectation is that all participants sign up for the activity two weeks prior to the activity date so that the participation is known, and planning can take place.
 If you missed it, contact the Scoutmaster and we will "do our best" to accommodate.
 Our goal is always to try to make sure Scouts have the opportunity to participate.

-Activity Fee per Outing: Typically \$10.
+Activity Fee per Outing: Typically, \$10.
 The activity fee offsets the food cost for a trip.
+When Scouts are not cooking as patrols and food is an individual Scout responsibility (such as backpacking trips), the activity fee does not apply.